raffll/yampt/README.txt

 <h3>INFO^T^skin of the pearl^8142170481561424883</h3>Some text<hr>

-Make sure that dictionary don't contains:
+Make sure that dictionary doesn't contains:

 <h3>DIAL^skin of the pearl</h3>skin of the pearl<hr>
 <h3>INFO^T^skóra perły^8142170481561424883</h3>Some text<hr>